dmd-program/art-design-course-resources/portfolio-tips.md

 #### Interactive Media

-* Websites, games, and prototypes can be made available onlines for people to view directly.
+* Websites, games, and prototypes can be made available online for people to view directly.

 ## Written Materials

 * **Artist Statement or Design Philosophy:** Depending on what creative field you consider yourself in, you would title and skew this differently, but essentially you should have a brief written summery of your professional interests.
     * Write about your ideas and process, and use examples from your work as illustrations.
     * Length: Definitely less than one page.
-2-3 paragraphs is good, though you may want a seperate extra short version that is a single paragraph.
+2-3 paragraphs is good, though you may want a separate extra short version that is a single paragraph.
-    * Name drop: Include refernces to specific artists or designers who inspire you or relate to your work; include names of specific movements or styles to show you are familiar with the history of your field.
+    * Name drop: Include references to specific artists or designers who inspire you or relate to your work; include names of specific movements or styles to show you are familiar with the history of your field.
     * [Artist Statement Guidelines](https://www.gyst-ink.com/artist-statement-guidelines)
     * [UNSCA](https://www.uncsa.edu/admissions/how-to-write-an-artistic-statement/)
     * [Moma Art Glossary](https://www.moma.org/learn/moma_learning/glossary/)